Wazid99/3120-news-project-/README.md

-This is a NY Times News Analyzer I created using Python and Pandas.
+This is a NY Times API News Analyzer I created using Python and Pandas.
 I created various visualizations to show trends regarding key words frequency, which words being used most and what are the most discussed topics in the field of science.